 Since I shared my husband’s painful job loss through no fault of his own, I’ve received many emails and other private messages from people who have also experienced difficult endings in their employment.
 Some have changed churches or denominations, or left ministry all together.
 Some have been close to suicide and still struggle with depression and anxiety.

 At the same time, some also report that God surprised them with something even better.
 They didn’t exactly “get over” their painful termination, but for the most part it’s simply become a part of their past, part of who they are today, and no longer a defining event or preoccupation.

 So how do people manage to grow beyond a painful job termination?
 Here’s the advice that I’ve collected so far:

-I’ll engage that question myself in the next couple of weeks–if you’d like me to send that to you, please sign up for free updates from When You Work for the Church.
+I’ll engage that question myself in the next couple of weeks [Sept.
+8, 2016 – please see Is there a better way to terminate an employee?]–for more on church employment, please sign up for free updates from When You Work for the Church.
 For more faith-focused and writing-related articles, you can also sign up for free updates from Writing and Other Acts of Faith.
 Either way or both, I’d love to keep in touch with you!